PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added _LONG as a suffix of hospital queue
   * fixed queryLastFilesInDataset agains missing jobs which are still in fileDB
   * added setPriority.py
   * fixed updateJobStatus for endTime